redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 - `body` the actual content of the blog post
 - `createdAt` a timestamp of when this record was created

-We use [Prisma Client JS](https://github.com/prisma/prisma-client-js) to talk to the database.
-Prisma has another library called [Migrate](https://github.com/prisma/migrate) that lets us update the database's schema in a predictable way and snapshot each of those changes.
+We use [Prisma](https://www.prisma.io/) to talk to the database.
+Prisma has another library called [Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) that lets us update the database's schema in a predictable way and snapshot each of those changes.
 Each change is called a _migration_ and Migrate will create one when we make changes to our schema.

 First let's define the data structure for a post in the database.
-Open up `api/db/schema.prisma` and add the definition of our Post table (remove any "sample" models that are present in the file).
+Open up `api/db/schema.prisma` and add the definition of our Post table (remove any "sample" models that are present in the file, like the `UserExample` model).
 Once you're done the entire schema file should look like:

 ```plaintext{13-18}
 // api/db/schema.prisma